Pork Medallions with Pan Sauce

 3. Make the Sauce.
 Return the skillet to heat; slowly add in the chicken broth, being careful of the smoke and steam.
 Scrape up all the browned bits from the bottom of the pan with a whisk or other utensil, and continue to cook for one minute.
 Add couple pats of butter to slightly thicken the sauce.

 4. Finish the Dish.
-Return medallions to the skillet and cook for 1 minute to heat through, spooning sauce over the medallions.
+Return the pork medallions to the skillet and cook for 1 minute to heat through, spooning sauce over the medallions.
 Garnish with parsley.
 Serve.

 How to Tell When Pork Medallions Are Done Cooking